-U.S. imposes sanctions on China, N. Korea entities, people
+U.S. imposes sanctions on China, North Korea entities

 Washington — The Trump administration announced sanctions Friday on 30 foreign companies and people from 10 countries, including China, and accused the entities of engaging in proliferation activity.